-Cardio is best performed at the end of a resistance training workout (other than a brief warm up for no more than 10 mins) because you will then get the higher intensity benefits.
+Cardio is best performed at the end of a resistance training workout (other than a brief warm up for no more than 10 mins) because you may save your energy and get the higher intensity benefits from the resistance training.

 This is because you have pre fatigued your body whilst your energy is at it’s highest, depleted your muscles glycogen stores (carbohydrate energy in your muscles) and lowered any excess insulin in your blood stream, making sure that your hormones are firing on all cylinders in a primed fat burning state.